mingwu-li/coco_fmincon/README.md

 **fmincon** is a MATLAB function for finding the minimum of *finite-dimensional* constrained optimization problem.
 It is a nonlinear programming solver.
 More details about **fmincon** can be found at MATLAB documentation [5].
 Note that **fmincon** can not be used directly to solve *infinite-dimensional* constrained optimization problems, e.g., trajectory optimization and optimal control problems.

 ## Wrapper functions
-An optimization problem includes objective function(al), dimensional equality constraints, and inequality constraints.
+An optimization problem includes objective function(al), equality constraints, and inequality constraints.
 The *zero* functions in COCO can be used to represent equality constraints and *inequality* functions can be used for inequality constraints.
 As for objective function(al), one can use a *monitor* function to represent it.

 Based on these observations, we write wrapper functions for **fmincon**.
 Given a problem constructed using COCO, all zero/inequality functions are interpreted as equality/inequality constraints, and a monitor function with an identifier is used to define the objective.